NTHGiT/aksara-sunda-keyboard-layout-linux/README.md

   ```

-2. *Restart or Relog*, there's no change if you haven't restart it dont do
+2. *Restart or Relog*, there's no change if you haven't restart it, dont do

   ```
   Alt + F2 -> restart / r (it doesn't work)